IBMAppModernization/app-modernization-microservices-lab-iks/README.md

 5.10 Copy the URL into a new browser tab and append the path `/trades/1000` to it.
 For example if the URL  is `http://user049-cluster.us-east.containers.appdomain.cloud/trade-history/` then the full URL will be `http://user049-cluster.us-east.containers.appdomain.cloud/trade-history/trades/1000`

 5.11 Verify that the returned output is in JSON format and that the history has captured  all the trades you did while testing.
 A screenshot of the kind of the data that should be returned is shown below.

   ![Trade History](images/ss6.png)

-## Cleanup
+### Step 6: Cleanup

 Free up resources for subsequent labs by deleting the Stock Trader app.

-1. Run the following commands to cleanup (note: you can copy all the commands at once and post then into your command window)
+6.1 Run the following commands to cleanup (note: you can copy all the commands at once and post then into your command window)

    ```
    cd scripts